y-sunflower/morethemes/docs/create-a-theme.md

 plt.rcParams["axes.spines.right"] = False
 ```

 But how do you visualize what it looks like in practice?
-You need to test it in different scenario.
+You need to preview it in different scenario.

 <br>

-## Test a theme
+## Preview a theme

-In my opinion, the easiest way to test a theme is to use the `mt.preview_theme()` function.
+In my opinion, the easiest way to preview a theme is to use the `mt.preview_theme()` function.
 It will make many different charts and you'll easily be able to view how your theme currently looks like.

 ```py
 import matplotlib.pyplot as plt